Thank you for using EndNote!

 You can use EndNote to organize all of your reference materials, keep notes about materials, and even copies of the original articles.
 EndNote can do so much that it can appear overwhelming at first, but we have resources to help you get started.

-EndNote libraries should be kept on your computer's hard drive.
+Keep EndNote libraries on your computer's local hard drive.
 Storing and editing libraries on a network drive can lead to corruption and performance issues.

 Uninstall your previous version of EndNote before installing a new version.

-References in EndNote libraries can be synchronized between desktop and laptop computers, the online library, and an iPad using EndNote Sync.
+Synchronize references in EndNote libraries between desktop and laptop computers, the online library, and an iPhone or iPad using EndNote Sync.

-Complete EndNote libraries can be shared with other EndNote X7 or X8 users through EndNote Sync and Library Sharing.
+Share complete EndNote libraries with other EndNote desktop users through EndNote Sync and Library Sharing.